CubicMelon/terumet/README.md

 See the changelog [Here](changelog.md)

 ## Installing
-Download the working v2.0 release from [Here](https://github.com/Terumoc/terumet/releases/tag/v2.0)
+Download the latest v2.1 release from [Here](https://github.com/Terumoc/terumet/releases/tag/v2.1)

-The current repo version [Here](https://github.com/Terumoc/terumet/archive/master.zip) is in-progress and is intended for **Minetest 5.0.0** which is presently in development.

 Unzip the folder into a temporary space then move/copy the subfolder **terumet** into your minetest **mods** folder.

 **The items outside of that folder are development files and are *not needed* to use the mod.**

+**Important: if you are still using Minetest 0.4.X then the last supported version of Terumetal is [version 2.0](https://github.com/Terumoc/terumet/releases/tag/v2.0).

 ## Mod Dependencies
 This mod depends on: